-What began as a business partnership quickly proved to be one of the most darling relationships on TV.
-We’ve watched David (Dan Levy) and Patrick (Noah Reid) on Schitt’s Creek go from running Rose Apothecary together to now being engaged and ready to take the plunge into married life—which we’ll likely see in the upcoming final season of the Canadian series.
+What began as a business partnership quickly proved to be one of the most charming relationships on TV.
+We’ve watched David (Dan Levy) and Patrick (Noah Reid) on Schitt’s Creek go from running Rose Apothecary together to finally taking the plunge into married life.

 Eleanor and Chidi, The Good Place

-Though they may have been set up as soulmates under false pretenses, The Good Place’s Eleanor (Kristen Bell) and Chidi (William Jackson Harper) have proven that not even the inner workings of the afterlife can keep two people apart who are destined to be together.
-In what at first glance looked like a heaven-esque existence—but actually turned out to be a torturous social experiment—we met Eleanor, a self-described “garbage person” who didn’t care about anyone else, and Chidi, an ethics professor who struggled to make the right—or rather any—decision.
+Though they may have been set up as soulmates under false pretenses, The Good Place's Eleanor (Kristen Bell) and Chidi (William Jackson Harper) proved that not even the inner workings of the afterlife can keep two people apart if they're destined to be together.
+In what at first glance looked like a heaven-esque existence—but actually turned out to be a torturous social experiment—we met Eleanor, a self-described "garbage person" who didn’t care about anyone else, and Chidi, an ethics professor who struggled to make the right (or any) decision.

-Even after having their memories reset literally hundreds of times, these two keep finding their way to each other and falling in love again and again.
-They could just be another example of two completely different people somehow being drawn to one another, but to limit them like that would be a pop culture travesty.
+Even after having their memories reset literally hundreds of times, these two kept finding their way to each other and falling in love again and again.
+They could just be another example of two completely different people somehow being drawn to each ohter, but to limit them like that would be a pop culture travesty.

 Rob and Sharon, Catastrophe

-You might not think highly of a relationship mostly existing because of a one-night stand that resulted in an unexpected pregnancy, but Rob (Rob Delaney) and Sharon (Sharon Horgan) on Catastrophe will change your mind.
-These people are refreshing because of just how much they are flawed, proving that perhaps two wrongs do make a right.
+You might not think highly of a relationship that came from a one-night stand that resulted in an unplanned pregnancy, but Rob (Rob Delaney) and Sharon (Sharon Horgan) on Catastrophe will change your mind.
+These people are refreshing because and not in spite of their many flaws, proving that sometimes two wrongs do make a right.

-Rob and Sharon make us feel like it’s okay to wonder if you’re doing this whole life thing the right way or if you’re just screwing it all up.
-They prove that soulmates don’t have to be perfect, they just have to actually strive to be there for each other (and, if they have one, their little family).
+Rob and Sharon made us feel like it's OK to wonder if you're doing this whole life thing the right way or if you're screwing it all up.
+They proved that soulmates don’t have to be perfect—they just have to actually strive to be there for each other (and, if they have one, their little family).

 Elena and Syd, One Day at a Time

-Elena (Isabella Gomez) and Syd (Sheridan Pierce) from One Day at a Time—a take on Norman Lear’s classic TV show of the same name—deserve as much recognition as they can get.
-This new version centered on a Cuban-American family living in L.A. and, during the first season, Elena coming out.
-The teen eventually found her first love with Syd, who identified as gender non-binary (opting for they/them pronouns).
-Not only were these kids just as nerdy as each other, but they were also both open and honest about their feelings and weren’t afraid to stand up for themselves and each other.
+Elena (Isabella Gomez) and Syd (Sheridan Pierce) from One Day at a Time—a modern reboot of Norman Lear’s classic TV show of the same name—deserve as much recognition as they can get.
+The series centers on a Cuban-American family living in L.A.
+Teenage daughter Elena came out and eventually found her first love with Syd, who identifies as gender non-binary (opting for they/them pronouns).
+Not only were these kids just as nerdy as each other, but they were also open and honest about their feelings, and not afraid to stand up for themselves and each other.

 Kristina and Adam, Parenthood

-You name it and we can guarantee you that Kristina (Monica Potter) and Adam (Peter Krause) faced it on Parenthood—together, might we add.
-They had three kids together, one of whom had Asperger’s syndrome; Adam had his own business; and Kristina battled breast cancer (beating it by the series end), ran for public office, and started a school for students with disabilities.
+You name it and we can guarantee you that Kristina (Monica Potter) and Adam (Peter Krause) faced it on Parenthood.
+They had three kids together, one of whom had Asperger's syndrome; Adam started his own business; and Kristina battled breast cancer, ran for public office, and started a school for students with disabilities.